-St. Francis de Sales was famously well read, but he prized no book more than The Spiritual Combat.
+St. Francis de Sales was famously well-read, but he prized no book more than The Spiritual Combat.
 He described it as "the favorite, the dear book" and elsewhere as "golden."
-For eighteen years he carried a copy in his pocket.
-According to some accounts, it was a personal gift from the author, Dom Lorenzo Scupoli (1530-1610).
-Francis read from it every day and recommended it to all under his direction.
+He carried a copy in his pocket for eighteen years, which, according to some accounts, he received personally from the author, Dom Lorenzo Scupoli (1530-1610).
+He read from it every day and recommended it to all under his direction.